 Turn the Tables?
 From Colonial Subjugation to a Proactive Connect: Japan’s position on North Korea’

 ISSN: 2789-3014 eISSN: 2791-0849 (Online) Turn the Tables?
-From Colonial Subjugation to a Proactive Connect: Japan’s position on North Korea’ Lakhan Bir Meena DOI : http://doi.org/10.55156/jjsem.jan2402 Journal of Japanese Studies: Exploring Multidisciplinarity Volume 1, Number 1, January 2024 Abstract Japan and North Korea shared a cold, informal relationship until COVID-19 struck the world.
-Historically, as a colonial hegemon of the [...]
+From Colonial Subjugation to a Proactive Connect: Japan’s position on North Korea’ Lakhan Bir Meena DOI : http://doi.org/10.55156/jjsem.jan2402 Journal of Japanese Studies: Exploring Multidisciplinarity Volume 2, December 2023 Abstract Japan and North Korea shared a cold, informal relationship until COVID-19 struck the world.
+Historically, as a colonial hegemon of the East Asian region, [...]

 Prejudice and Racism: A Study on the Discriminatory Experiences of Foreign Residents of Japan